The Ujjayi Breath, also known as Victorious or Ocean-Sounding breath, is a wonderfully relaxing breathing practice.

 They would have helicoptered us, but there was too much snow.
 So we went by ambulance.

-The two EMTs had names I’ve forgotten, but together they sounded like a wine company.
-The two men also had kindness, raying out from their eyes, from their smiles, like light.
+I’ve forgotten the names of the two EMTs, but joined together, their last names sounded like a wine company.
+The two men had kindness, raying out from their eyes, from their smiles, like light.

 “Lumos!” demands Harry Potter, waving his wand, when he needs to spark a glow in the darkness.